thacherT1D/wd-react-sports-ball/sports_ball_with_react_tools.md

 ## Bonus

 If you haven't already, inspect and debug your solution with the React Developer Tools.
-Make sure you understand the application's component hierarchy and its state.
+Make sure you understand the user interface's component hierarchy and its state.

-Then, visit [Codecademy's landing page](https://www.codecademy.com/) and, using the React Developer Tools, see what changes can you make to this application's props and state values that'll cause the browser window to render a different DOM hierarchy.
+Then, visit [Codecademy's landing page](https://www.codecademy.com/) and, using the React Developer Tools, see what changes can you make to this user interface's props and state values that'll cause the browser window to render a different DOM hierarchy.

 Then, log into your [Facebook](https://www.facebook.com/) account, if you have one, and see if you can figure out which component hierarchies are being reused on the timeline.